maruedt/chemometrics/docs/source/contributing.rst

 * Implement readers for commercial spectroscopic and other chemical data formats.
-* Implement a PCA class extending the functionality of sklearn.decomposition.PCA with typical chemometric functionality.
-Some thoughts are necessary on how exactly to implement this.
-Code doubling compared to :py:class:`chemometrics.PLSRegression` should be prevented.
-  Furthermore, the implementation should enable an easy generalization to other latent variable models.
-Potentially, this could be solved with mixins or decorators.
-* Integrate existing 3rd party packages into ``chemometrics``.
+* Integrate existing 3rd party packages into chemometrics.
 Generally, there are some very useful small packages already available for chemometrics in Python.
 However, those packages are not curated under a common framework which reduces reusability and makes it more difficult for users to use those methods.
-Integrating the functionality into ``chemometrics`` simplifies the usage.
+Integrating the functionality into chemometrics simplifies the usage.
 * Add example sections in docstrings.